Enrique1987/databricks/01_02_Data_Engineer_Professional/Exam-Preparation-Data-Engineer-Professional.md

 ![](img/SparkUI-TASK.png)

 Usually, if your computation was completely symmetric across tasks, you would see all of the statistics clustered tightly around the 50th percentile value.
-Here, we see the distribution is reasonable, except that we have a bunch of ìMinî values near zero.
+Here, we see the distribution is reasonable, except that we have a bunch of ‚ÄúMin‚Äù values near zero.
 This suggests that we have almost empty partitions.